camdenboren/chat-script/README.md

 - [ ] Add support for non-text documents (relevant packages below)

 Long-term
-- [ ] Investigate routing options for settings ui
-- [ ] Move to a more customizable UI via either gradio.Interface(), gradio.Blocks(), or a different framework like streamlit or flask
-- [ ] Add button to call embeddings()
-- [ ] Add dropdown to select available Ollama LLMs
 - [ ] Improve print_state functionality (reimplement previous RunnablePassthrough approach)
 - [ ] Improve options and documentation